Unity Needed Now More than Ever: Are We Our Worst Enemies?

 “There is no difference whatever between anti-Semitism and the denial of Israel’s statehood.
 Classical anti-Semitism denies the equal right of Jews as citizens within society.
 Anti-Zionism denies the equal rights of the Jewish people its lawful sovereignty within the community of nations.
 The common principle in the two cases is discrimination (against Jews).”

-If anything was disproportionate, it was the intense vitriolic hyperbolic criticism levelled against Israel in social media.
+If anything was disproportionate, it was the intense vitriolic hyperbolic criticism leveled against Israel in social media.

 We have become somewhat inoculated and are not surprised that the International Criminal Court and the United Nations, as well as the Yale University Student Council, California Teachers Union, NYU professors and others came out against Israel.
 We are outraged and appalled, but have become somewhat used to and almost immune to these criticisms.